 Planning A4308 The determinants of housing policy.
-3 pts Mr. Marcuse.
+3 pts(Not given every year.)

 How governmental housing policy is formed: political, social, economic, physical, technological, ideological components.
 Alternative explanations of policy formation: philanthropic, fiscal, interest group, structural, and other theories.
 Emphasis on history of housing policy in the United States and comparisons with other countries' policy evolution.